ThatXliner/pyt2/README.md

 https://thatxliner.github.io/blog/2020/11/12/why-i-use-gnu-gpl.html

-But you can fork this and modify the license anyways.
+But you can fork this and modify the default license in the template anyways.